 Agencies and Articles on Aging

-Agencies on aging are federal, state, or local agencies that focus on the legal, health care, and planning needs of older adults, families, and caretakers.
+Agencies on aging are federal, state, or local area agencies.
+They focus on older adults' legal services, health care, and planning needs.

-Most agencies on aging are funded according to the Older Americans Act and provide a wide range of services in the areas of:
+Most agencies on aging get funding through the Older Americans Act.
+They offer a wide range of services in the areas of:

 • Retirement planning